 \subsection{Literature review}

-The notion of the Wasserstein barycenter was introduced in \cite{agueh2011barycenters}, which also connected it to the multi-marginal optimal transport (MOT) problem.
-The Wasserstein barycenter problem has also been extended to different notions (see, e.g., \citealt{bigot2012consistent,huang2021projection,uribe2018distributed}).
-For discrete probability measures with finite support, \cite{anderes2016discrete} established foundational structural properties—including discrete support, sparsity, and a non–mass-splitting property of the optimal barycenter—and proposed a linear programming (LP) formulation via MOT.
-However, the resulting LP formulation has $O(n^k)$ variables and constraints, which are exponential in the number of marginals $k$ and become computationally expensive as $n$ and $k$ grow.
-For the \emph{sparse} Wasserstein barycenter problem (i.e., when the optimal barycenter has sparse support), \cite{borgwardt2021computational} proved NP-hardness even in dimension $d=2$ with only $k=3$ measures.
-For the general barycenter problem, \cite{altschuler2022wasserstein} showed that solving it to optimality is intractable unless $ \mathrm{P}=\mathrm{NP} $.
-These hardness results motivate the development of efficient approximation algorithms.
-However, existing work is limited. \cite{borgwardt2022lp} proposed a 2-approximation that takes the union of the input supports as a candidate support, and \cite{lindheim2023simple} gave another 2-approximation based on a sequence of two-marginal optimal transport plans.
-In this paper, we improve the factor-2 guarantee.
-In particular, we develop a polynomial-time approximation scheme (PTAS) for the Wasserstein barycenter problem.
-That is, for any $\alpha \in (0,1]$, our algorithm computes a $(1+\alpha)$-approximate Wasserstein barycenter in time polynomial in $(nk)^{1/\alpha}$ and $d$.
+The Wasserstein barycenter was introduced by \cite{agueh2011barycenters}, who also connected it to the multi-marginal optimal transport (MOT) problem.
+Several extensions and variants have since been studied; see, for example, \cite{bigot2012consistent,huang2021projection,uribe2018distributed}.
+For finitely supported measures, \cite{anderes2016discrete} proved fundamental structural properties--including discreteness, sparsity, and a non-mass-splitting property--and derived an LP formulation through MOT.
+The resulting formulation, however, has $O(n^k)$ variables and constraints and is therefore exponential in the number of marginals $k$.
+Hardness persists under substantial restrictions: \cite{borgwardt2021computational} proved that the sparse barycenter problem is NP-hard even for $d=2$ and $k=3$, while \cite{altschuler2022wasserstein} ruled out a polynomial-time randomized algorithm that achieves prescribed additive accuracy, even under uniform weights, unless $\mathrm{NP}\subseteq\mathrm{BPP}$.
+The latter result concerns additive approximation and thus does not preclude the multiplicative guarantees studied here.
+Existing multiplicative guarantees are limited to a factor of $2$: \cite{borgwardt2022lp} used the union of the input supports as the candidate barycenter support, and \cite{lindheim2023simple} constructed a barycenter from a sequence of two-marginal transport plans.
+We improve this factor-$2$ bound by developing a polynomial-time approximation scheme (PTAS): for every $\alpha\in(0,1]$, our method computes a $(1+\alpha)$-approximate barycenter in time polynomial in $(nk)^{1/\alpha}$ and $d$.